JoeyDoey/mycssundies/README.md

 ## Assumptions

-myCSSundies are a collection of prefix-free classes, mixins, helpers, etc so the assumption is that a post-css solution like [Autoprefixer](https://github.com/postcss/autoprefixer) is in use.
+myCSSundies are a collection of prefix-free classes, mixins, helpers, etc so the assumption is that a post-css solution like [Autoprefixer](https://github.com/postcss/autoprefixer) is in use (to handle vendor prefixes where/if necessary).

-There's the assumption that there's style-normalization (hopefully not total CSS reset) somewhere in the mix already.
+There's the assumption that there's style-normalization (hopefully not total CSS reset) somewhere in the mix already via something like [Normalize](https://github.com/necolas/normalize.css/).

 ## How to use